8r34d/job-search/README.md

 ## Coding Challenge

-Using WebDriver with Java perform create an automated test of the following:
+Using WebDriver with Java create an automated test of the following:

 + Navigate to the cwjobs.co.uk homepage
  + Assert that the SALARY drop down contains “Daily rate”